 Our Top Picks at a Glance

-The Hisense 70-pint dehumidifier is our top recommendation for crawl spaces thanks to its high moisture removal capacity, reliable low-temperature operation, and built-in pump that handles the drainage challenges crawl spaces present.
-At 70 pints per day, it handles even the dampest crawl spaces without running continuously.
+The Hisense 50-Pint dehumidifier with built-in pump is our top recommendation for crawl spaces thanks to its solid moisture removal capacity, reliable low-temperature operation, and pump that handles the drainage challenges crawl spaces present.
+At 50 pints per day with 4,500 sq. ft. coverage, it handles even damp crawl spaces without running continuously.

-The auto-defrost system worked reliably at temperatures as low as 41 degrees Fahrenheit, cycling the compressor off briefly to melt any ice accumulation before resuming operation.
+The auto-defrost system works reliably at temperatures as low as 41 degrees Fahrenheit, cycling the compressor off briefly to melt any ice accumulation before resuming operation.
 The programmable humidistat lets you set your target humidity (we recommend 50% for crawl spaces) and the unit cycles on and off to maintain it, extending compressor life and saving energy.
+At $309.00, it offers excellent value for a pump-equipped unit with this level of coverage.

 What We Like